polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

 As you learned in [Light clients in Substrate Connect](/fundamentals/light-clients-in-substrate-connect/), light client nodes provide secure and decentralized access to blockchain data with minimal hardware and software requirements.

-This tutorial demonstrates how you can use a WebAssembly light client node running in a browser to connect to a Substrate-based blockchain.
+This tutorial demonstrates how you can connect to any Substrate-based blockchain using a light client.
-In this tutorial, you'll use the Substrate Connect browser extension to interact with the blockchain directly without using an intermediary node or RPC server.
+To illustrate this, you'll learn how to connect your application to the [Statemint parachain](https://wiki.polkadot.network/docs/learn-statemint).
+Statemint is a common good parachain that is connected to Polkadot and has a publicly-accessible chain specification file.

 ## Before you begin